AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/overview-metrics.md

 # Overview of transfer metrics

-The `Transfer Metrics` pane displays details about a transfer's progress by server connection.
+The **Transfer Metrics** tab displays details about a transfer's progress by server connection.
 Metrics for streaming and historical events and the progress of stream and asset creation are shown.

 The following table provides a description of the fields in the `Transfer Metrics` pane.